 WordPress Widgets add content and features to your Sidebars.
-Examples are the default widgets that come with WordPress; for post categories, tag clouds, navigation, search, etc. Plugins will often add their own widgets.
+Examples are the default widgets that come with WordPress; for Categories, Tag cloud, Search, etc. Plugins will often add their own widgets.

 Some WordPress Widgets offer customization and options such as forms to fill out, includes or excludes of data and information, optional images, and other customization features.

-The Widgets SubPanel explains how to use the various Widgets that come delivered with WordPress.
+The Appearance Widgets Screen explains how to use the various Widgets that come delivered with WordPress.

 Plugins that come bundled with widgets can be found in the WordPress Plugin Directory.

-WordPress comes pre-packaged with a variety of Widgets.
-If those are insufficient for your needs you can install new ones by searching the WordPress Plugins Directory which is accessible from the Plugins -> Add New menu.
+WordPress comes pre-packaged with a variety of Glossary#Widget Widgets.
+If those are insufficient for your needs you can install new ones by searching the WordPress Plugin Directory which is accessible from the WordPress Administration Plugins > Add New Screen.

-Before you can add a Widget you must verify that the Theme you're using supports Widgets (more specifically: Widget Areas).
+Before you can add a Widget you must verify that the Theme you're using supports Widgets (more specifically: Glossary#Widget_Area Widget Areas).
 You can do so by simply navigating to the Appearance menu and looking for a sub menu titled "Widgets".
-If it does, you can add widgets by following these steps:

 If you would like to place a Widget somewhere on your Theme that does not have a pre-defined Widget Area, you will need some programming knowledge and should follow the instructions on the Widgets API section found here.